-- Baikal’s Air Handler units use 2” thick double wall panels constructed of aluminum outside panel and galvanized steel inner panels When powder coated, these double wall panels provide great corrosion protection. and they are powder coated.
-A 4” high base is used the air handler units.
-Sloping drain pans are also used in chilled water section to remove condensation and water away from the air stream.
+- Baikal’ Air Handler Units use 2” thick double wall panels constructed of aluminum outside panel and galvanized steel inner panels.
+They are powder-coated, so these double-wall panels provide excellent corrosion protection.
+The AHU has a 4” high base.
+Sloping drain pans are also used in the chilled water section to remove condensation and water away from the air stream.

 Turn to the experts at Baikal Mechanicals